JayjeetAtGithub/iox_observe_bench/docs/oom_kill.md

-## Issue
+## Issue Description

-On making a Find Traces query from Jaegar, which makes a query like this (), IOx ends up using all of the available DRAM and eventually gets killed the OOM killer in Linux.
+On making a `Find Traces` query from Jaegar UI, which makes a query like this (), IOx ends up using all of the available DRAM and eventually gets killed the OOM killer in Linux.

 ## System Specifications

 OS: Debian 11 Bullseye
 DRAM: 32GB
 IOx version: 85f03acbdff859ed4eeed11b88c6fdb2e444e557
+Rust version: 1.70.0 (90c541806 2023-05-31)
+Cargo version: 1.70.0 (ec8a8a0ca 2023-04-25)

 ## Reproducing the Issue